effiemakri/backend-coding-challenge/solution/README.md

 Run the web-app backend
 --------------
 Once the build finished, run the application by typing: `java -jar ./target/backend-coding-challenge-0.0.1-SNAPSHOT.jar`.
 The backend will run on localhost:8081.

+Final Words
+===

+### Framework
+The web-app backend has been developed using the Spring Framework:
+* Spring Boot executable,
+* SpringMVC for the web-functionality,
+* Spring Data JPA for the persistence functionality using MySQL.

+### Application Server Used
+Spring Boot by default comes bundled with tomcat

+### Database used
+MySQL

+### Final notes
+The final code submitted has endeavoured to cover all the coding challenges.